We confront the most urgent and complex challenges facing people and the planet.

-With a focus on education with impact, our transdisciplinary approach emphasizes real-world engagement with communities in New York state and around the globe.
-Our dynamic learning atmosphere and academic culture goes beyond purely technical work to provide deep analysis and transformative solutions.
+With a focus on education with impact, our transdisciplinary approach emphasizes real-world engagement on a global scale — with communities in New York State, across the United States, and around the world.
+Our dynamic learning atmosphere and academic culture goes beyond purely technical work to provide a balance of skill-building and analytical coursework toward transformative solutions.

 Catalyzing change to build a more just world.